rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 ![](img/image10.png)

+7. Posit Cloud work spaces may be deleted 2 weeks after your event in order to make room for new workshops.
+If you have indicated that you would like to repeat the workshop with the same Posit Cloud space, the R-Ladies Global Posit Cloud Team will contact you to see if the space is still needed prior to deletion.

-### Posit Cloud Administration
+### R-Ladies Posit Cloud Team

-This section is for members of the Global Team who have administrative access to the Posit Cloud account.
+This section is for members of R-Ladies Global Posit Cloud Team who have administrative access to the Posit Cloud account.

 1. Create a new space.
 Name the space `chapter-title` and assign to r-ladies account.